berghdavid/SIWX-917-demo/README.md

 ## Run
 1) Open Simplicity Studio and connect your SIWX-917 device via USB.
 A device should now appear below the "Debug Adapters" tab.
 2) Right-click the device and select "Connect".
 3) To view the output of the program we are flashing to the device, right-click the device and press "Launch Console...".
-Make sure to open the "Serial 1" tab.
+Make sure to open the "Serial 1" tab in the console window.
 4) Right click the project directory (wifi_mod for example) in Simplicity Studio and select "Build".
-A directory named "Binaries" should now appear.
+A directory named "Binaries" should now exist.
-5) Right-click the fitting binary in the binaries directory (use "xxx.s37" if unsure) and select "Flash to Device..."->"Program".
+5) Right-click the fitting binary in the Binaries directory ("xxx.s37" if unsure) and select "Flash to Device..."->"Program".
 The output of running the binary on your device should now appear in the console tab.